MooersLab/pymolsnips/README.md

   - Coda2
   - Eclipse
   - NetBeans

+Note that some editors that are available only for Windows like notepadpp can be run on Mac OS or Linux by using wine or wine bottler.

 Some of these text editors can take many hours to customize to fit your needs; however, you only need to know about 5% of the options to become productive with these editors.